Our Testing Lab’s favorite products from October

 - NBA 2K24 offers improved graphics and the ability to play WNBA teams, but it has a steep learning curve.

-- Street Fighter 6 sets a new standard for fighting games and it’s fun for all skill levels.
+- Street Fighter 6 sets a new standard for fighting games and is fun for all skill levels.

 - Madden NFL 24 improves on the franchise’s past games with updated graphics, new tactics and better AI.